beanieyi/CS361-Microservice-A/README.md

 ## How to programmatically REQUEST data

 Users will need to **run the request.py file in order to programmantically REQUEST data**.
+Again, add_stock.py must be running PRIOR to this step.
 This code will send a request to add_stock.py.
 Below is an example call using the AAPL ticker (Normally, the user will need to enter a ticker):

 ```python
 sym_input = "AAPL"